etsibeko/ai-ml-playground/README.md

 This is my space to experiment, learn, and research artificial intelligence and machine learning.

-Built with ❤️ by @etsibeko.
+Built with ❤️ by ET.
+Sibeko.